Playmate to Jesus

 "Playmate to Jesus" is a song by Danish-Norwegian pop band Aqua from their third studio album, Megalomania.
 The song, which was released in 2011, is about universal love and "what goes around comes around".
-The song was published the same day as their other single, "Like a Robot", which was originally planned to be released in July 2011.
 Despite the song's positive critical reaction, it only charted in Denmark, becoming the group's second lowest-charting single.
 The music video, directed by Michael Sauer Christensen and filmed in Lyngby, Denmark, premiered on 22 September 2011.

 Production and composition

 "Playmate to Jesus" was written by Aqua members Søren Rasted, Claus Norreen, René Dif and Lene Nystrøm, and produced by Norreen and Rasted.
 The song was recorded at Electron Studio in Copenhagen, and later mixed and mastered by Anders Schumann at C4 Studio.
 The song is about universal love and "what goes around comes around".
 The sounds in the first seconds of the song are recorded on the spacecraft Discovery.
 A piano and violins start the song, before the beat kicks in.
 A Vocoder synth comes through Nystrom's vocal in certain parts of the song, and a synth bass and distorted snare drum are also played.
 Dif's bridge only appears on the album version.